yingweiwo

 Hepatotoxicity

-While the product label for methocarbamol states that it can cause jaundice (including cholestatic jaundice), there is little published evidence to suggest that methocarbamol is a cause of hepatic injury or clinically apparent drug induced liver disease.
-During clinical trials of methocarbamol, some patients had to stop treatment because of nausea, dizziness, or other nonspecific complaints, but no serum aminotransferase levels or other laboratory results were reported.
-Methocarbamol appears to be well tolerated, but the lack of monitoring of serum aminotransferase levels during clinical trials with methocarbamol makes it impossible to rule out the possibility of mild liver injury occurring with treatment.
+Although the product label for mesocarbamo states that it may cause jaundice (including cholestatic jaundice), there is little published evidence that mesocarbamo causes liver injury or clinically apparent drug-induced liver disease.
+In clinical trials of mesocarbamo, some patients discontinued treatment due to nausea, dizziness, or other nonspecific symptoms, but serum transaminase levels or other laboratory test results were not reported.
+Mesocarbamo appears to be well tolerated, but the possibility of mild liver injury during treatment cannot be ruled out due to the lack of monitoring of serum transaminase levels during clinical trials.
+Probability Score: E (Unlikely to be a cause of clinically apparent liver injury).
+Drug Category: Muscle Relaxant.

 Protein Binding